On Monday, October 27, after lunch I went to my room to take some rest. As soon as I entered the room, I heard the sound of the swaramandala

 .
 I was so pleasantly surprised.
 Right there, I closed my eyes and remembered the beautiful sound I had heard the whole afternoon.
 I thanked Baba for guiding me to the right knowledge and for revealing to me the essence of his teaching.

-a Siddha Yogi from Thane West, India
+Thane West, India

 As I sat for meditation this morning, I recalled the teaching from Baba that is posted on the homepage.
 I focused on the sound of my breathing for a while, and then I brought my awareness to the crown of my head and listened for the inner music of So’ham

 .
 Although I did not hear the nada

 , I did feel strong pulsations of energy there.
 And the very act of listening added a new dimension to my practice of meditation.
 My mind became very focused and still, and I sat for a long time in a state of blissful peace.

 Thank you so much for posting Baba’s teaching this day following the Intensive.
 I intend to keep practicing it and look forward to seeing what will happen.

 In 2013, after hearing Gurumayi’s Message: Mantra Japa